bullocke/coded/README.md

 ## Repository

 An updated repository with Javascript code to run the algorithm can be found [here](https://code.earthengine.google.com/?accept_repo=users/bullocke/coded).
-An old and non-maintained version using the Python API can be found in the '/python' directory.
+Intructions for running the algorithm can be found in the [Javascript folder](https://github.com/bullocke/coded/blob/master/javascript/instructions.MD).
+An old and non-maintained version using the Python API can be found in the [python folder](https://github.com/bullocke/coded/tree/master/python).

 ## Pre-processing